RTS.FM

 RTS.FM is an international Internet radio station headquartered in Moscow.
-The radio station is filled with club music created by Russian and international musicians and DJs playing in the style of Tech House, Minimal House, Minimal Techno and Electronica.
+The radio station is centered around club music created by Russian and international musicians, along with DJs playing in the style of Tech House, Minimal House, Minimal Techno and Electronica.
 Live performances of artists representing promoted musical directions are broadcast daily from RTS studios for night clubs in various cities around the world.
 Round the clock air consists entirely of records of past performances of musicians and their promo mixes.
 Station air is accompanied by video broadcasting.

-Main services of RTS.fm website
+Main services

 RTS.FM is a thematic network community, united by the "club" principle.
 The main services of the site are open to a wide Internet audience and include: